-Electrification of heat is a key pillar in the support of RI's carbon reduction goals, the Revised Standards and National Grid's Northeast 80 x 50 Pathway30 an integrated strategy to reduce greenhouse gas emissions deeply below 1990 levels while supporting economic growth and maintaining affordability and customer choice.
-At the end of 2018, a small number of high efficiency air source heat pumps were introduced as a heating solution for customers with electric resistance, oil and propane heat to transition to a more energy efficient and less carbon intensive heating option.
-In 2019, this heating option was broadened by increased quantities and delivered through a larger number of approved contractors.
+Electrification of heat is a key pillar in the support of RI's carbon reduction goals and National Grid's Northeast 80 x 50 Pathway.25 An integrated strategy across market segments will be fundamental to reduce greenhouse gas emissions deeply below 1990 levels while supporting economic growth and maintaining affordability and customer choice.

+At the end of 2018, a small number of high efficiency air source heat pumps were planned as a heating solution for customers with electric resistance, oil and propane heat to transition to a more energy efficient and less carbon intensive heating option.
+In 2019, this heating option was broadened by increasing quantities and the number of approved contractors for installing the systems.